-In this article, we’ll be covering the ten best supports for Jhin.
-We’ll highlight each of their strengths and weaknesses, including how their abilities synergize with Jhin’s playstyle.
-By the end of this article, we hope you’ll know which support matches your playstyle the best.
+In this article, I’ll be ranking the ten best supports for Jhin in season 14.
+I’ll highlight each of their strengths and weaknesses, including how their abilities synergize with Jhin’s playstyle.
+By the end of this article, I hope you’ll know which support matches your playstyle the best.

 Blitzcrank is an aggressive, fast, and tanky support that works extremely well with Jhin’s ability kit.
 Unlike most tanky hook supports, Blitzcrank brings enemies towards him when he lands his Rocket Grab hook.
 This can be lethal, especially under tower, if Jhin lands his Deadly Flourish and then roots the enemy.